photoprism/photoprism-docs/docs/developer-guide/translations-weblate.md

 === "Agree to CLA"

     1. Sign in
-    2. Select language you want translate to
+    2. Select the language you want translate to

        ![Screenshot](img/WeblateChooseLanguages.png)
     3. Open your *Dashboard* and click *Backend*